 Given back her robe as a last act, George desperately returns headlong to a life of familial obligation, Mary left temporarily by the wayside of it all.
 Whatever joy they’ve shared, now delayed.
 Only later, as she embraces George on their wedding night in their rain-soaked Granville house domicile, will she eventually confess it3.
 But right now, cast to come to terms with what has transpired for the two of them.
 Her wish coming true in unanticipated ways before her eyes, Mary’s left to wonder if she’s responsible as the scene fades to black.

-Hit me like a ton bricks when I first saw It’s a Wonderful Life long ago, and it still does even when I know what’s coming.
+This lone scene hit me like a ton of bricks when I first saw It’s a Wonderful Life long ago, and it still does even when I know what’s coming.